Rule of Law Training

 Corruption is a key challenge for the rule of law and good governance in Europe.
 In addition to prosecuting corruption cases, it is essential to establish an institutional and legal framework to promote the integrity of civil servants and prevent corruption.
 Moreover, civil servants need to be trained on how to manage and communicate about integrity dilemmas.

 Independent and impartial courts provide the foundation for the rule of law.
 It is crucial that the courts enjoy the confidence of both the parties appearing before them and the public at large.
-But this requires continuous reflection on key themes such as access to justice for all, efficiency, professional ethics, transparency, communication and court management.
+The Public Prosecutor’s Service plays a crucial role as well, with its special responsibilities in the fight against crime and the maintenance of law and order.
+But this requires continuous reflection on key themes such professional ethics, transparency, communication, allocation of scarce resources, efficiency and management.

 In the EU government spending on goods and services amounts to approximately 20% of the GDP.
 Because of the huge financial stakes and the need for close interaction between the public and the private sectors, it is crucial to set clear rules for public procurement.
 This requires continuous reflection on fair and appropriate procedures that guarantee equal opportunities among competitors.